sonofmole/iPhone_Manager/README.md

 ## Features
 ---
-iPhone-Manage will generate a list of iPhones from your RDM manager SQlite database(s).
+iPhone-Manage will generate a list of iPhones from your RDM manager SQLite database(s).
 The list will contain the iPhone name, UUID and a generated ID for each iPhone. iPhone-Manage will only accept commands from the Discord role you set and only post in a channel you set.

 + Manage your iphone's by taking screenshot's and have them upload to Discord.
-+ Have RDM rebuild and restart Pogo on a iPhone
++ Have RDM rebuild and restart Pogo on an iPhone
 + Kill usbmuxd on the Mac (it will auto restart), which should have all iPhone's rebuild.
 + Reboot your iPhone
 + Take a screenshot of your Mac and upload to Discord